daslastic/mysite/content/blog/linux.md

 +++
 title = "ArchLinux"
-description = "More specifically why I use Linux" date = 2022-03-13
+description = "Why do I use Linux?" date = 2022-03-13
 +++